Benedict Arnold: Rhode Island and Philadelphia

-General Washington assigned Arnold to the defense of Rhode Island following the British seizure of Newport in December 1776, where the militia were too poorly equipped to even consider an attack on the British.
+Washington assigned Arnold to the defense of Rhode Island following the British capture of Newport in December 1776, where the local militia was too poorly equipped to even consider a counterattack.
 He took the opportunity to visit his children while near his home in New Haven, and he spent much of the winter socializing in Boston, where he unsuccessfully courted a young belle named Betsy Deblois.
-In February 1777, he learned that he had been passed over by Congress for promotion to major general.
-Washington refused his offer to resign, and wrote to members of Congress in an attempt to correct this, noting that "two or three other very good officers" might be lost if they persisted in making politically motivated promotions.
+In February 1777, Arnold learned that he had been passed over by Congress for promotion to major general.
+Washington refused his offer to resign and wrote to members of Congress in an attempt to correct this, noting that "two or three other very good officers" might be lost if they persisted in making politically motivated promotions.

 Arnold was on his way to Philadelphia to discuss his future when he was alerted that a British force was marching toward a supply depot in Danbury, Connecticut.
-He organized the militia response, along with David Wooster and Connecticut militia General Gold Selleck Silliman.
-He led a small contingent of militia attempting to stop or slow the British return to the coast in the Battle of Ridgefield, and was again wounded in his left leg.
+He organized the militia response, along with Wooster and Connecticut militia General Gold Selleck Silliman.
+He then led a small contingent of militia attempting to stop or slow the British return to the coast in the Battle of Ridgefield, and was again wounded in his left leg.

-He then continued on to Philadelphia where he met with members of Congress about his rank.
+Arnold then continued to Philadelphia, where he met with members of Congress about his rank.
 His action at Ridgefield, coupled with the death of Wooster due to wounds sustained in the action, resulted in his promotion to major general, although his seniority was not restored over those who had been promoted before him.
 Amid negotiations over that issue, Arnold wrote out a letter of resignation on July 11, the same day that word arrived in Philadelphia that Fort Ticonderoga had fallen to the British.
 Washington refused his resignation and ordered him north to assist with the defense there.